chrisluedtke/ACM-School-Placement/technical post.md

 ## Walkthrough of Simulated Annealing

-(TODO: remove unnecessary language.
-Lol, I think I added way too much.)
-Simulated annealing is a mild adjustment to the [hill climbing optimization](https://en.wikipedia.org/wiki/Hill_climbing), and it is helpful as a scaffold to first walkthrough hill climbing.
-We will see some limitation to hill climbing and see how simulated annealing addresses those limitations.
+Simulated annealing is a slightly more complex form of [hill climbing optimization](https://en.wikipedia.org/wiki/Hill_climbing).
+Understanding hill climbing is a helpful scaffolding step to understanding simulated annealing, and you will see why hill climbing alone is insufficient for our case.

-Hill climbing algorithm can be sketched as follows.
 Suppose we are placing ACMs onto teams, and we use a loss function to determine the error for a given placement relative to the "ideal" placement.
-Now we begin the algorithm:
+The hill climbing algorithm would operate as:

 ```
   1. Start with random placements of ACMs onto teams